TensorNetwork/tensornetwork.org/src/software/index.md

 (Listed in alphabetical order by project name.)

+* <a href="https://block2.readthedocs.io/en/latest/">block2</a> (Python/C++)<br/>
+  **block2** is an efficient and scalable implementation of the Density Matrix Renormalization Group (DMRG) for quantum chemistry.
+  The code is highly optimized for production level calculation of realistic systems.
+  Like many quantum chemistry packages, it can be used by reading parameters and instructions from a formatted input file.

 * <a href="http://solomon2.web.engr.illinois.edu/ctf/">Cyclops Tensor Framework</a> (C++)<br/>
   This library provides automatic parallelization of operations on multidimensional (sparse) arrays.
-Cyclops supports general tensor sparsity, so it is possible to define graph algorithms with the use of sparse adjacency matrices
+Cyclops supports general tensor sparsity, so it is possible to define graph algorithms with the use of sparse adjacency matrices.

 * <a href="https://kaihsinwu.gitlab.io/Cytnx_doc/Intro.html">Cytnx</a> (Python/C++)<br/>
   Cytnx is a library designed for Quantum/classical Physics simulations.